 Page layout

 The page size shall be standard A4 (210 mm wide and 297 mm high).
 Margins shall be 2 cm on each side, while 3 cm on the top and the bottom of the page.
-Papers should preferable be 4-8 pages, not exceeding 8 pages.
+Papers should preferably be 4-8 pages, not exceeding 8 pages.
 Do not insert page numbers, as they will be added later by the editor.
 The whole text should be typed using Times New Roman font.

 Title and authors